syncfusion-content/winui-docs/winui/Scheduler/Month-View.md

 ![customize-leading-and-trailing-days-visibility-in-winui-scheduler-month-view](Month-View_Imges/customize-leading-and-trailing-days-visibility-in-winui-scheduler.png)

-## Customize the number of visible weeks
+## Change the number of visible weeks

 The number of weeks visible in the month view can be changed by setting the `NumberOfVisibleWeeks` property of [MonthViewSettings](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.MonthViewSettings.html) in the [SfScheduler](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.SfScheduler.html).
 By default, 6 weeks are visible.